swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

     - Measure the Receiver operating characteristic of the R posts vs. the non-R posts
     - Measure the most important words characterising the R posts vs. the non-R posts

-You job is to set up MLOps tools to improve the team efficiency, help the documentation of the workflow and track changes made to a model.
-When the team is happy with the model's performance, you can easily serve the model to the rest of the world.
+Your job is to set up MLOps tools to improve the team efficiency, help the documentation of the workflow, track changes made to a model and easily serve the model to the rest of the world.

 In this chapter, you will: